coolshilpi6/smartLeaningApplication/README.md

 # smartLeaningApplication
 This is a quiz application which has some GK questions.
-This application demonstrates tensorflow on android.
+This application demonstrates tensorflow with android.